MattKevan/uxlift/information-architecture/index.md

 ---
 title: Information architecture
-section: Topics
-description: The practice of structuring and organising things in a meaningful way.
+intro: The practice of structuring and organising things in a meaningful way.
-icon:
 layout: hub
 permalink: /information-architecture
 ---